wblabio/wblabio.github.io/wgact/plugin-configuration.md

 ## Create a new conversion in Google Ads

-?> You can skip this step, if you've already created a purchase conversion in Google Ads
+?> Skip this step, if you've already created a purchase conversion in Google Ads

 1. Open Conversions in Google Ads